raspberrypilearning/encoded-art/en/step_6.md

 --- task ---
-**Choose** what you will ask your user about the text they will enter.
+**Choose** what text you will ask the user to provide to be encoded.
 It could be their:
 + Name
 + Favourite song lyric
 + Favourite quote